 Code 3703 will not be assessed, and the employee will not have to claim business travel expenses on his annual return.
-Code 3703 may not be reflected on a tax certificate together with code 3701, 3702 and/or 3722 from the 2019 year of assessment.
+Code 3703 may not be reflected on a tax certificate together with code 3701, 3702 and/or 3722.

 Report the full reimbursive travel allowance on the tax certificate against code 3702 if: